bdarcus/courses-intro-human-geography/glossary.md

     components of an economic process, where greater absolute distance would raise costs.

+Comparative Advantage
+:   The economic principle that says countries should specialize in
+    what they do best, and trade.
+It might be understood as an underlying basis for arguments in favor of free trade.

 Disagglomeration Economies
 :   Circumstances that benefit from the spatial dispersal of different
     components of an economic process, where greater costs associated with